tardate/LittleArduinoProjects/Electronics101/Power2662Inverter/README.md

 | Vout | -4.83V | with LED/resistor load                      |

-Here's Vin (CH1) and Vout (CH2) on a scope, with load attached:
+Here's Vin (CH1) and Vout (CH2) DC-coupled on a scope, with load attached:

 ![vin vout](./assets/scope_vin_vout.gif?raw=true)

-Zooming in on Vout to see the ripple:
+Zooming in on Vout (CH1) AC-coupled to see the ripple:

 ![vout ripple](./assets/scope_vout_ripple.gif?raw=true)